GoCarrot/carrot-blog/source/_posts/2013-03-04-why-we-built-carrot.markdown

 <hr />
 Last year I was working on an iOS game called Refuge.
 As part of the planning for release on the App Store we ran into a problem: __How do we get the word out about our game?__

 We knew Refuge was fun.
-It was similar to Space Invaders with an added mechanic where players scored higher as they comboed alien kills, and bounced shots off walls.
+It was similar to Space Invaders with an added mechanic where players scored higher as they got alien combo-kills, and bounced shots off walls.
 But how could we get noticed, and how would we grow?
 The mobile market is crowded, and more apps get released every day.

 ### What we needed was Carrot, but it didn't exist yet.